buttonsrtoys/mvvm_plus/README.md

 ## That's it!

-The [example app](https://github.com/buttonsrtoys/view/tree/main/example) demos much of the above functionality and shows how small and organized `mvvm_plus` classes typically are.
+The [example app](https://github.com/buttonsrtoys/view/tree/main/example) demos much of the above functionality and shows how small and organized MVVM+ classes typically are.

-If you have questions or suggestions on anything `mvvm_plus`, please do not hesitate to contact me.
+If you have questions or suggestions on anything MVVM+, please do not hesitate to contact me.